Overparameterized Linear Regression under Adversarial Attacks: Adversarial robustness of linear models

 This theorem provides a non-asymptotic result and an exponential rate of convergence.
 It strengthens the assumptions from the previous section in two ways.
 First, it assumes the variables are sub-Gaussian, which is used to obtain an exponential rate of convergence.
 If this assumption is relaxed lower rates of concentration are obtained.
 For instance,~\citet{hastie_surprises_2019} does not assume this, which results in a convergence rate of $n^{-1/7}$.

-Secondly, it assumes the regressor vector to be rotationally invariant.
-That is, given an orthogonal matrix $Q$, multiplication by this matrix does not alter the distribution of the original vectors, i.e. $x\sim Qx$.
+Secondly, it assumes the regressor to be rotationally invariant.
+Hence, given an orthogonal matrix $Q$, multiplication by this matrix does not change the distribution, i.e. $x\sim Qx$.
 Standard examples where~$x$ is rotationally invariant are values sampled from standard Gaussian or from the uniform distribution over the sphere.
-Rotational invariance implies isotropy but not all isotropic distributions are rotationally invariant.
+Rotational invariance implies isotropy, but not all isotropic distributions are rotationally invariant.
 Hence, this is again a stronger assumption.

 From Lemma~\ref{thm:bias-variance-decomposition} we have: